EBISPOT/ols4/README.md

 You should now be able to access the OLS4 frontend at `http://localhost:8081`.

-If you want to test it with your own ontology, copy the OWL file to the `testcases` folder (which is mounted in Docker).
+If you want to test it with your own ontology, copy the OWL or RDFS ontology file to the `testcases` folder (which is mounted in Docker).
 Then make a new config file for your ontology in `dataload/configs` (you can use `efo.json` as a template).
 For the `ontology_purl` property in the config, use e.g. `file:///opt/dataload/testcases/myontology.owl` if your ontology is in `testcases/myontology.owl`.
 Then follow the above steps for efo with the config filename you created.

 # Developing OLS4

 OLS is different to most webapps in that its API provides both full text search and recursive graph queries, neither of which are possible and/or performant using traditional RDBMS.
 It therefore uses two specialized database servers: [**Solr**](https://solr.apache.org), a Lucene server similar to ElasticSearch; and [**Neo4j**](https://neo4j.com), a graph database.

-* The `dataload` directory contains the code which turns OWL ontologies into JSON and CSV datasets which can be loaded into Solr and Neo4j, respectively; and some minimal bash scripts which help with loading them.
+* The `dataload` directory contains the code which turns ontologies from RDF (specified using OWL and/or RDFS) into JSON and CSV datasets which can be loaded into Solr and Neo4j, respectively; and some minimal bash scripts which help with loading them.
 * The `backend` directory contains a Spring Boot application which hosts the OLS API over the above Solr and Neo4j instances
 * The `frontend` directory contains the React frontend built upon the `backend` above.